Parthkh28/Churn_Classification/README.md

 ```
 $ docker run --name container  -d -p 5000:5000 churn_prediction
 ```
-In the above example, we are running a docker container with the name my-container in detached mode and mapping port 8000 of the host to port 8000 of the container.
-The image we are using is news_classification.
+In the above example, we are running a docker container with the name my-container in detached mode and mapping port 5000 of the host to port 5000 of the container.
+The image we are using is churn_prediction.

 Now visit http://localhost:5000 to interact with the application.